praveenmunagapati/identityserver/docs/oauth2/jwt.md

     }
     ```

-The audience field is a list of audiences, the first audience is always the `client_id` of the OAuth token used to acquire this JWT followed by the audiences passed in the request.
-The extra audiences are not required to be valid globalid's of organizations in itsyou.online.
+The audience field is a list of audiences.
+It is only set in case the audiences are
+explicitly requested in the call for creating the JWT.
+The extra audiences are not
+required to be valid globalid's of organizations in itsyou.online.

 ### Case 2: Directly get a JWT instead of a normal oauth2 token when following the oauth2 grant type flows